deepakcm34/cluster-terraform-aws-vpc-and-kops/README.md

 # Destroy the cluster:

-Run the script destroy-cluster.sh in-order to destroy everything you built.
+Run the script destroy-cluster.sh in-order to destroy everything you built..